ChrstphrHll/npc_gen/students/Mya Nelaeryn.md

   int: 9
   str: 17
   wis: 10
-track: Protection
-trait: There's nothing I like more than a good mystery.
-trait1: Folksy
-trait2: Evil
 year: 2
+guild: Elkenval
+partyID: 22
 ---
 # Mya Nelaeryn
 ---
 ### Description
 - 2nd year Human Barbarian in Elkenval
-- straight auburn hair that's braided with pink ribbon (long), Green eyes, and Fair skin
+- straight auburn hair that's braided with pink ribbon (long), Pale Gray eyes, and Fair skin
 - Is Folksy and Evil, and has Creativity as their ideal

 ### Organizations